JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 ### Run your cross-platform application on Android

-Run your cross-platform application for Android to make sure that it works.
+Run your cross-platform application for Android to make sure it works.

 ![Android login application](android-login.png){width=300}

 ## Make your cross-platform application work on iOS

-Once you've made your Android application cross platform, you can create an iOS application and reuse the shared business logic in it.
+Once you've made your Android application cross-platform, you can create an iOS application and reuse the shared business logic in it.

 1. [Create an iOS project in Xcode](#create-an-ios-project-in-xcode).